 Found at Placa Espanya, it is like no other shopping center construction you have ever seen before.
 Check out the cafes and restaurants on the roof for a beautiful view of the city and some tasty tapas.

 Most of the shops in Barcelona are open from Monday until Saturday and closed on Sunday.

-Tip: If you want to get your favourite item with a generous discount, the big sale starts at the 7th of January.
+Tip: If you want to get your favorite item with a generous discount, the big sale starts on the 7th of January.

 6. Become a photographer or model for one day

 Do you need some great new pics for your Instagram profile or do you want to take a whole bunch of beautiful pictures home to show your family and friends?

 With the Barcelona photo tours and shoots from Shutter Kings you will go home with extraordinary photos and everlasting memories.